-|Websites containing only HTTP protocol||Select **HTTP**.|
+|Websites with HTTP only||Tick **HTTP**.|

-- From left to right, the pasted contents are the domain name, protocol, real server IP (real server domain name is not supported currently), and real server port.
-The real server IP and real server port are separated with ":", and the rest are separated with space.
-Only one forwarding rule can be entered per line.
+- From left to right, paste the domain name, protocol, real server IP (real server domain name is currently not supported), and real server port; separate the real server IP and real server port with

-<Protected IP address> <Domain name of the protected website>
+<Anti-DDoS Advanced IP address> <Domain name of the protected website>

 hostsfile, the forwarding is successful.

 If the resolved IP address is still the real server IP address, try running the